peterdsharpe/AeroSandbox/README.md

 * Visualization (visualization will be provided through an OpenGL-compatible library - perhaps PyVista?)

 ## Donating
 If you like this software, please consider donating to support development via PayPal at [paypal.me/peterdsharpe](https://paypal.me/peterdsharpe)!
+I'm a poor grad student right now, so every dollar you donate helps wean me off my diet of instant coffee and microwaved ramen noodles.

 ## Bugs
 Please, please report all bugs by creating a new issue at [https://github.com/peterdsharpe/AeroSandbox/issues](https://github.com/peterdsharpe/AeroSandbox/issues)!